wso2/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-a-manual-task.md

 To execute the manual task, follow the steps given below:

 1. In the left navigation menu, click **Execute**.
 2. Click **Run Now**.

-!!! note
-    In Choreo, you can inject dynamic values into you application as command line arguments.
+This triggers the task.

+    !!! info "Inject dynamic values into your application as command-line arguments" If you want to inject dynamic values into your application as command-line arguments when you run a manual task, follow the steps given below:

-    To use this feature, click the drop down icon next to **Run Now** and select **Run with Arguments**.
-In **Runtime Arguments** pane, enter the arguments you wish to pass to your application.
-Click **Execute** to run your application with the specified arguments.
+           1. Click the drop-down icon next to **Run Now** and then click **Run with Arguments**.
+           2. In the **Runtime Arguments** pane that opens, enter the arguments you want to pass to your application.

-    This feature is available for following buildpacks.
+           3. Click **Execute**.
+This triggers the task with the specified arguments.

+         The capability to run a manual task with arguments is supported for the following buildpacks:

         === "Dockerfile"

-        Refer [Hello World Task](https://github.com/wso2/choreo-samples/tree/main/docker-hello-world-manual-task) example to try out.
-Follow the `readme.md` inside the example.
+            To explore running a Dockerfile-based manual task with arguments, try out the [Hello World Task](https://github.com/wso2/choreo-samples/tree/main/docker-hello-world-manual-task) sample.
+For instructions, see the `readme.md` file in the sample repository.

             !!! info
-            When working on Dockerized projects:

-            - **Run with Argument** does not support when the Dockerfile contains `CMD`, use `ENTRYPOINT` to define your default commands.
+                 When you work on Docker projects, the **Run with Arguments** capability is not supported if the Dockerfile contains `CMD`.
+In such scenarios, you must use `ENTRYPOINT` to define your default commands.

         === "Go"

-        Refer [Hello World Task](https://github.com/wso2/choreo-samples/tree/main/hello-world-go-task) example to try out.
-Follow the `readme.md` inside the example.
+            To explore running a Go-based manual task with arguments, try out the [Hello World Go Task](https://github.com/wso2/choreo-samples/tree/main/hello-world-go-task) sample.
+For instructions, see the `readme.md` file in the sample repository.

         === "Java"

-        Refer [Hello World Task](https://github.com/wso2/choreo-samples/tree/main/hello-world-java-task) example to try out.
-Follow the `readme.md` inside the example.
+            To explore running a Java-based manual task with arguments, try out the [Hello World Java Task](https://github.com/wso2/choreo-samples/tree/main/hello-world-java-task) sample.
+For instructions, see the `readme.md` file in the sample repository.

             !!! info

-            When working on Java projects:
+                 When you work on Java projects:

-            - **Run with Argument** does not support when `Procfile` is available in the project.
+                   - The **Run with Arguments** capability is not supported if `Procfile` is available in the project.
-            - The `Main` class should be defined in the manifest file.
+                   - The `Main` class should be defined in the `manifest` file.
                    - If Maven files such as `mvn.cmd` exist in the project without the `.mvn` directory, the build will fail.
 To ensure a successful build, you must either commit the `.mvn` directory along with any Maven files or not include any Maven files in the project if you choose not to commit the `.mvn` directory.

         === "NodeJS"

-        Refer [Hello World Task](https://github.com/wso2/choreo-samples/tree/main/hello-world-nodejs-task) example to try out.
-Follow the `readme.md` inside the example.
+            To explore running a NodeJS-based manual task with arguments, try out the [Hello World NodeJS Task](https://github.com/wso2/choreo-samples/tree/main/hello-world-nodejs-task) sample.
+For instructions, see the `readme.md` file in the sample repository.

             !!! info

-            When working on Java projects:
+                When you work on NodeJS projects:

-            - **Run with Argument** does not support when `Procfile` is available in the project.
+                  - The **Run with Arguments** capability is not supported if `Procfile` is available in the project.
-            - Project root must contains package.json file with `main` attribute defined.
+                  - The project root must contain the `package.json` file with the `main` attribute defined.

         === "WSO2 MI"

-        Refer [Weather to Logs Task](https://github.com/wso2/choreo-samples/tree/main/weather-to-logs-mi-manual-task) example to try out.
-Follow the `readme.md` inside the example.
+            To explore running a WSO2 MI-based manual task with arguments, try out the [Weather to Logs Task](https://github.com/wso2/choreo-samples/tree/main/weather-to-logs-mi-manual-task) sample.
+For instructions, see the `readme.md` file in the sample repository.

             !!! info

-            When working on WSO2 MI projects:

-            - To deploy WSO2 MI integration as Manual Task in Choroeo, you need to use the automation mode in the WSO2 Micro Integrator.
-See [Running MI in Automation Mode](https://apim.docs.wso2.com/en/latest/install-and-setup/install/running-the-mi-in-automation-mode/).
+                When you work on WSO2 MI projects and you want to deploy a WSO2 MI integration as a manual task in Choroeo, you must use the WSO2 MI automation mode.
+For details, see [Running the Micro Integrator in Automation Mode](https://apim.docs.wso2.com/en/latest/install-and-setup/install/running-the-mi-in-automation-mode/).

 ## Step 5: Test the manual task